 The significance of a Proof of Residence arises from the need for reliable information in various transactions and procedures.
 The document prevents fraud and abuse by verifying that the information you provide matches your living situation.
 While we don't assume the worst, this is the procedure we must follow to ensure safety for everyone.

-It's important to emphasize that these procedures are standard for all customers and not targeted specifically at you.
+It's important to emphasise that these procedures are standard for all customers and not explicitly targeted at you.
 We take your privacy seriously and treat you no differently than other customers.

 What are examples of these documents?